julik/pasaporte/README.txt

 page.
 No sites that the user authorizes are stored.
 No sessions of the exchange are kept except of the standard OpenID shared secrets (there are not linked to user records in any way).

+==SREG data sharing

+There is currently no provision for fetching SREG data (like email, date of birth and such) from the autorizing routine.
+We might consider this in the future, for now the user has to fill it in himself.

 ==Sharding